prices/SquadronBuilder/README.md

 of Harmony Gold USA, Inc.

-Palladium Books&reg;, game terms, names, titles, and other game related words, sysem of play, and slogans are trademarks owned by Palladium Books, Inc.
+Palladium Books&reg;, game terms, names, titles, and other game related words, system of play, and slogans are trademarks owned by Palladium Books, Inc.

 Robotech&reg; RPG Tactics&trade; is published by Palladium Books Inc. http://palladiumbooks.com/